Continuing Education Activity

 Nursing, Allied Health, and Interprofessional Team Monitoring

-The commencement of home hemodialysis creates unique psychosocial issues affecting the patient and care partner.
-The home HD health care team must provide proactive professional support, respite care, travel support, peer support, and financial support.
+Commencing home hemodialysis creates unique psychosocial issues affecting the patient and care partner.
+The home HD health care team must provide proactive inter-professional support, respite care, travel support, peer support, and financial support.
 Improper redressal of these aspects could cause patients to return to in-center HD.
 Some centers provide real-time monitoring of home HD treatments, and a panic button/alarm may be present to contact the local paramedic unit.